zzjjjiang/python-starter/assignments.md

 # Python Assignments.

-# Ex 1: Random number
+# Ex.
+1 Random number
 Create a program that creates a list of 10 random numbers and sums all the numbers.
 The result is printed to the console.
 The numbers in the list range from 0 - 100.
 The program must use an f-string to display the output.

 Example list: `[1, 34, 2, 33, 45, 67, 24, 87, 32, 38]`